Buzzard Point: 19th century

+20th century

 Deterioration was evident by the 1910s as fields were abandoned and the trash-strewn James Creek Canal was progressively filled in.
-Unpleasant semi-industrial uses crept down South Capitol Street, most notably trash removal – refuse was hauled (legally or otherwise) to various points along that street and the River Anacostia and also dumped into the river through the District's new sewage system.
-As the population decreased, District planners tried to plan other uses for this neglected area.
-(Note that there was no bridge crossing from Buzzard Point across the Anacostia until 1950.)
+Unpleasant semi-industrial uses crept down South Capitol Street, including trash, which was hauled legally or otherwise to various points along that street and the Anacostia River and also dumped into the river through the city's new sewage system.
+As the population decreased, city planners tried to plan other uses for this neglected area.